KSCF Working To Stop Child Trafficking in India

 AGAINST CHILD TRAFFICKING

-- Action in 100 high-risk districts for child trafficking
+- Action in 100 high-risk districts for end child trafficking in India.

 - Survivor-Led intelligence network in 2000 most vulnerable villages in 20 high-risk districts